Ernie Kovacs: Tax evasion

-A frequent critic of the U.S. tax system, Kovacs owed the Internal Revenue Service several hundred thousand dollars in back taxes, due to his refusal to pay the bulk of them.
-Up to 90% of his earnings were garnished as a result.
-His long battles with the IRS inspired Kovacs to invest his money in a convoluted series of paper corporations in the U.S. and Canada.
+A frequent critic of the U.S. tax system, Kovacs owed the Internal Revenue Service several hundred thousand dollars in back taxes due to his refusal to pay the bulk of them.
+Up to 90% of his earnings was garnished as a result.
+His long battles with the IRS inspired Kovacs to invest his money in a convoluted series shell corporations in the U.S. and Canada.
 He would give them bizarre names, such as "The Bazooka Dooka Hicka Hocka Hookah Company".
 In 1961, Kovacs was served with a $75,000 lien for back taxes; that same day he bought the California Racquet Club with the apparent hope of being able to use it as a tax write-off.
 The property had mortgages at the time of purchase which were later paid by his wife, Edie Adams.

 His tax woes also affected Kovacs's career, forcing him to take any offered work to pay his debt.
 This included the ABC game show Take a Good Look, appearances on variety shows such as NBC's The Ford Show, Starring Tennessee Ernie Ford, and some of his less-memorable film roles.
 He also filmed an unaired 1962 pilot episode for a proposed CBS series, Medicine Man (co-starring Buster Keaton; the pilot episode titled "A Pony for Chris").
 Kovacs's role was that of Dr. P. Crookshank, a traveling medicine salesman in the 1870s, who was selling Mother McGreevy's Wizard Juice, also known as "man's best friend in a bottle".
 This was abandoned after his death, which occurred the day after filming some scenes in Griffith Park for the pilot.
-CBS initially intended to broadcast the show as part of a summer replacement program, The Comedy Spot, but decided against it due to problems with Kovacs' estate.
+CBS initially intended to broadcast the show as part of a summer replacement program, The Comedy Spot, but decided against it due to problems with Kovacs's estate.
 The pilot is part of the public collection of the Paley Center for Media.